 After the Global Forum Act has come into force, companies whose equity securities are not listed on a stock exchange and who do not wish to issue their shares as intermediated securities may no longer issue bearer shares.
 Companies not falling under the exemption regime must convert all bearer shares that have already been issued into registered shares.

-If the conversion is not effected within 18 months, i.e., by 1 July 2022 (expected), the existing bearer shares will automatically be converted into registered shares.
+If the conversion is not effected within 18 months, i.e. by May 1, 2021, the existing bearer shares will automatically be converted into registered shares.
 In this case, the converted shares retain their nominal value, their pay-in ratio and their status with respect to membership and pecuniary rights and remain fully transferable.
 In the event of a conversion by operation of law, the company must adapt its articles of association to the new circumstances.
 As long as the relevant amendment has not been made, each application for registration of another amendment to the articles of association will be rejected by the competent commercial register authorities.

 After bearer shares have been converted into registered shares, those (former) bearer shareholders who have complied with their reporting obligations pursuant to article 697i of the Swiss Code of Obligations will be entered into the share register.

 Exceptions for publicly listed companies and companies with bearer shares taking the form of intermediated securities